garbarok/porfolio.dev/src/content/blog/en/tailwind-css-4-news.md

 ---
-title: "Tailwind CSS 4: Everything You Need to Know"
+title: "Tailwind CSS 4: 10x Faster Builds with New Rust Engine"
-description: "Explore the new features of Tailwind CSS 4 and how to leverage them in your web projects."
+description: "Is migrating to Tailwind CSS 4 worth it?
+See real benchmarks (9.5x faster builds, 75% less memory) and learn how to handle the new CSS-first config. ✓"
 pubDate: 2025-11-08
 author: "Óscar Gallego"
 tags: ["tailwindcss", "css", "frontend"]